Wednesday, September 11

 For the High Line, Papalia presents Mobility Device, an innovative, collaborative performance in which he is accompanied by a marching band that plays a site-reactive score as guidance for navigating his surroundings.
 The work transforms the white cane—a symbol of someone with visual impairment—into a collective, sonic experience that opens up ways of thinking about care, collaboration, and a normative hierarchy of the senses.
 Papalia will bring Mobility Device to the High Line with the Hungry March Band, an 18-person ensemble founded in 1997 for the Mermaid Parade.
 With this work, he urges visitors to experience public spaces through the non-visual world.

 Carmen Papalia (b.
 1981, Vancouver, Canada, unceded Coast Salish territory) lives and works in Vancouver.
-Papalia’s projects have been presented at institutions including Tate Liverpool, London, United Kingdom (2017); The 8th Floor, New York, New York (2016); Harvard Art Museums, Cambridge, Massachusetts (2016); and The Solomon R. Guggenheim Museum, New York, New York (2014).
-Papalia is the recipient of the Adam Reynolds Memorial Bursary from Shape Arts, London, United Kingdom (2014) and the Wynn Newhouse Award (2013).
+Papalia’s projects have been presented at institutions including Tate Liverpool, London, England (2017); The 8th Floor, New York, New York (2016); Harvard Art Museums, Cambridge, Massachusetts (2016); and The Solomon R. Guggenheim Museum, New York, New York (2014).
+Papalia is the recipient of the Adam Reynolds Memorial Bursary from Shape Arts, London, England (2014) and the Wynn Newhouse Award (2013).